Keyboard shortcuts

 • system_cpu_utilisation is the overall CPU utilisation percentage

-If system_cpu_utilisation is zero (the CPU is completely idle), the attributed power is zero to avoid a division by zero.
+If system_cpu_utilisation is below a tiny threshold, the attributed power is zero to avoid dividing by idle noise.

 This model assumes that a process’s share of CPU power is proportional to its share of CPU time.
 This is an approximation — it does not account for frequency scaling within a core, NUMA topology, or work done in kernel threads on behalf of the process — but it is a practical and widely used approach for software-level power attribution.